stolostron/demo-subscription-gitops/placement/README.md

 oc apply -k subscription/
 ```
 ### Using
-- Navigate to the Application Management UI
+- Navigate to the Manage applications in the UI.
+Click the `nginx-placement` Application name.
+- View the Topology, look around, by default the application should have deployed to `cloud: Amazon` clusters
+- Click the `Resources` tab
+-
-- Edit the placement rule, and change `cloud: Amazon` to `cloud: Google`
+- Edit the placement rule, and change `cloud: Google` to `cloud: Amazon` and your application will be migrated.
+You need to adjust this key and value pair, based on what is seen in your Cluster List page as available labels